Preskoči na glavni sadržaj

 • Specialist (welder, reinforcement worker): 1,800 – 2,500 EUR/month gross

-To work legally in Croatia, you need a combined residence and work permit (dozvola za privremeni boravak i rad).
-The key thing to know:
+To work legally in Croatia you need a combined residence and work permit (dozvola za privremeni boravak i rad), issued by the Ministry of the Interior (MUP).
+The key point:

 Your employer handles the permit — not you.